YeaminSarder/Ap37-user-script/README.md

 # Features
 1. Open Source
-2. Added keyboard
+2. Keyboard Support
     - Custom keyboard
 3. Cooler app names using dropped vowels
    - eg
      - Facebook -> FCBK
      - Google Drive -> GGlE DRVE
    - last vowels are preserved for readability
-4. Auto make aliases for app names
+4. Aliases
+    - Autometically makes abbreviations for apps
     - Alias charecters are highlited in the app list and also printed on Capital letter.
     - eg
         - facebook -> FcBk